Faheetah/tick-docker/README.md

 Running
 -------

+All links to *http://localhost* should be viewable in a browser.
+If docker-machine is used, get the IP from ```docker-machine ls``` instead, this will be the base IP for all URLs instead of localhost).
+Within the Docker infrastructure, the following names are used: telegraf, influxdb, chronograf, kapacitor, rethinkdb, golerta.
+These names can be referenced directly within the containers as Docker aliases the containers to their IPs.

 Start Docker.
 Navigate to this directory.
-Run ```docker-compose build``` to build Golerta, then ```docker-compose up -d``` to start the services.
-Navigate to the Chronograf instance, AKA http://localhost:8888.
+Run ```docker-compose up -d``` to start the services.
+The needed images should build automatically with the "up" command, but to build them, or rebuild if they have been updated, use ```docker-compose up -d --build```.
+When all containers are up, navigate to the Chronograf instance, AKA http://localhost:8888.

-Note: if using docker-machine, get the IP from ```docker-machine ls``` instead, this will be the base IP for all URLs instead of localhost).
-Within the Docker infrastructure, the following names are used: telegraf, influxdb, chronograf, kapacitor, rethinkdb, golerta.
-These names can be referenced directly as hosts instead of IPs as Docker links these containers together.

 Chronograf should already have InfluxDB and Kapacitor configured, and Golerta is set to no auth.
 If InfluxDB or Kapacitor are not configured, use *http://influxdb:8086* and *http://kapacitor:9092*.
 If configuring Golerta, edit the Kapacitor configuration and set Alerta with the token from ```docker-compose exec golerta /golerta createAgentToken example-secret``` (if you change the secret key, use that instead), copy the output into the *Token* field, hit *Save Changes*, then *Send Test Alert*.

-Navigate to http://localhost:5608 and login with username **gauss** and password **password** to see the test alert opened.
-From here you can add additional Telegraf or Kapacitor configs, either by modifying *docker-compose.yml* or adding Kapacitor alerts in Chronograf under Alerts > Manage Tasks.
+Kapacitor alerts can be configured under Alerts > Tasks.
+Kapacitor alerts can be added in Chronograf under Alerts > Manage Tasks or by editing kapacitor.conf and restarting the container ```docker-compose restart kapacitor```.

+Navigate to http://localhost:5608, which should not need credential.
+If LDAP is configured by setting the provider in golerta.toml ```auth_provider = "ldap", the login is username **gauss** and password **password**.

 Access Grafana with http://localhost:3000 and login with username **admin** password **admin**.
 Add the InfluxDB database as a data source with *http://influxdb:8086*, using the *telegraf* database.
 Feel free to create dashboards and play with the data.
+An example dashboard export is included under *grafana-dashboards/example.json* that can be imported in the Grafana UI.
+Under Create (**+** icon) > Import, paste the contents of *example.json*, select *Load*, then on the next page select the *influxdb* data source added earlier.
+After selecting *Import*, the dashboard should load.